zetas/Blockchain.info-v2/README.md

 // 2.
 It does not allow for the amount sent being off a bit because of transaction fees or inexperienced users.
 //    (i.e. if they send 12 cents less than requird by accident, it will get rejected) if ($amountRequiredSatoshi > $amountReceivedSatoshi) {
-    echo $success; // Stop api, no need to keep sending. notifyPayer("invalid payment amount");
+    echo $apiCompleteMsg; // Stop api, no need to keep sending. notifyPayer("invalid payment amount");
     exit();
 }